 Today, diabetes affects more than 29 million people in the United States or over 9 percent of the population.
 In addition, another 86 million American adults, more than one out of three individuals, have pre-diabetes, a condition that puts people at increased risk for diabetes.
-All people with diabetes, type 1 and type 2, are at risk for diabetic eye disease, a leading cause of vision loss and blindness.
+These statistics include various groups of Hispanics/Latinos.
+In fact, 12 percent of all Hispanics/Latinos age 20 years and older have diagnosed diabetes.
+Among Hispanic/Latino adults, Mexican Americans and Puerto Ricans represent the groups with higher rates.
+All people with diabetes, both type 1 and type 2, are at risk for diabetic eye disease, a leading cause of vision loss and blindness.

 Diabetic eye disease refers to a group of eye problems that people with diabetes may face as a complication of the disease and includes cataract, diabetic retinopathy, and glaucoma.
-Diabetic retinopathy, the most common form of diabetic eye disease, is the leading cause of blindness in adults 20-74 years of age.
-According to the National Eye Institute (NEI), 7.7 million people age 40 and older have diabetic retinopathy, and this number is projected to increase to approximately 11 million people by 2030.
+Diabetic retinopathy, the most common diabetic eye disease, is the leading cause of blindness in adults 20-74 years of age.
+According to the National Eye Institute (NEI), 1.2 million Hispanics/Latinos have diabetic retinopathy and this number is projected to increase to approximately 3 million people by 2030.